c2r0b/vnmsim/README.md

 ## Specifications

-The simulator is developed as an installable PWA written with React and ES6 (partially in Typescript).
+The simulator is developed as a NextJS app writter using React and Typescript.
-The code editor uses CodeMirror2, while most of the simulator UI is done using SVG elements.
+The code editor uses CodeMirror.
 The chosen design framework is FluentUI by Microsoft.

 ## How to compile

-After downloading the repository and installing the dependencies using `npm` or `yarn`, a simple `yarn run build` is enough to start a compiled and live updated version at `localhost:8000`.
+After downloading the repository and installing the dependencies using `npm install`, a simple `npm run build` is enough to start a compiled and live updated version at `localhost:3000`.
-Building settings for `ESBuild` are available in `./build.js`.

 ## Testing

-Testing is done using `Jest` and can be run using `yarn run test`.
+TBD

 ## Contribute